natansh25/Build-It-Bigger/README.md

+Build It Bigger App created as a part of Udacity [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

-# Gradle for Android and Java Final Project
+## Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist